dosisod/domin8/README.md

 Embedding HTML
 --------------

-If you need to embed a node of pre-formed HTML coming from a library such as markdown or the like, you can avoid escaped HTML by using the raw method from the dominate.util package:
+If you need to embed a node of pre-formed HTML coming from a library such as markdown or the like, you can avoid escaped HTML by using the raw method from the `domin8.util package`:

 ```
-from dominate.util import raw
+from domin8.util import raw
 ...
 td(raw('<a href="example.html">Example</a>'))
 ```